pixelsoup42/cardano_account_pandas_dumper/README.md

 `--with_total`
 : Add line with totals for each column at the bottom of the spreadsheet (default=True).

-## Output format
+## Output format for CSV and XLSX

-### CSV and XLSX
+### Columns

-column 0:
-transaction timestamp
+column 0: transaction timestamp

-column 1;
-transaction hash
+column 1: transaction hash

-column 2:
-transaction message
+column 2: transaction message

-columns 3-...:
-transaction input (positive) or output (negative) for each asset and address.
+columns 3-...: transaction input (positive) or output (negative) for each asset and address.

+### Rows

 row 0: asset name
-row 1: `own`for own addresses (belonging to the specified staking addresses) and `other` for other addresses.
+row 1: `own` for own addresses (belonging to the specified staking addresses) and `other` for other addresses.
 row 2: address
+row 3-...:transaction input (positive) or output (negative) for each transaction.

 ## Possible improvements